 There are other options such as 3D printing, thermoforming, die-cutting, converting, and punching to name a few, each with pros and cons.
-Not all thermoplastics can be manufactured by every method, so it's important to know the volume to narrow the scope to materials that can be manufactured to the most economical method possible.
+Not all thermoplastics can be manufactured by every method, so it's important to know the production volume to help narrow the scope of materials that can be manufactured to utilize the most economical method possible.